The Overcoat (1952 film): Plot

 The Northern Italian town of Pavia in the 1930s.
-Carmine De Carmine, a clerk employed in the town hall, lives very modestly in rented room.
+Carmine De Carmine, a clerk employed in the town hall, lives very modestly in a rented room.
 He is devoted to his work, but is continually ignored or demeaned by the town's general secretary as well as by the mayor, an ambitious and corrupt politician, who has both a wife and a mistress.
 Carmine wears a shabby and threadbare coat which leaves him exposed to cold winter winds, but since he can barely pay the rent, a good winter coat is beyond his means.
 One day a beautiful and elegant woman, taking him for a beggar, gives him a considerable sum which Carmine brings to a tailor as a downpayment for an elegant coat with a fur collar.

 At work, Carmine is accidentally present at a compromising meeting during which businessmen promise a bribe to the general secretary who, to keep Carmine quiet, promises him a large productivity bonus.
-Meanwhile, the coat is finally ready and, as Carmine puts it on, he feels like a king and walks around the town as if he own the place, followed by the tailor who is proud of his own role in Carmine's transformation.
+Meanwhile, the coat is finally ready and, as Carmine puts it on, he feels like a king and walks around the town as if he owns the place, followed by the tailor who is proud of his own role in Carmine's transformation.
 On New Year's Eve wearing, as usual, his precious overcoat, he goes to the reception to which he had been invited by the secretary general.
 There, he sees the same beautiful lady who had given him the money and who, unknown to him, is the mayor's mistress.
 Tipsy from the numerous New Year's toasts, Carmine makes a speech expressing compassion for the impoverished masses, which is very coldly received by the other attendees.
 Finally, before leaving, he waltzes with the beautiful woman.